-The correction factor for the free surface effect of SH waves is always two and independent of the incidence angle of the seismic wave.
-For the P wave the free surface correction strongly depends on the incidence angle and the vp/vs ratio (e.g. Aki and Richards 1980).
-We calculated the incidence angle for our P-phases of interest with the TAUP package of ObsPy (e.g.

-- 365 Beyreuther et al., 2010) using the AK135 model (Kennett et al. 1995) and find incidence angles in a range between 22.9° and 23.2°.
-As the variation between the incidence angles for the different station event combinations is very small we use for all events the median incidence angle of 23.05°.
+- 340 The correction factor for the free surface effect of SH waves is always two and independent of the incidence angle of the seismic wave.
+For the P wave the free surface correction strongly depends on the incidence angle and the vp/vs ratio (e. g.
+Aki and Richards 1980).
+We calculated the incidence angle for our P-phases of interest with the TAUP package of ObsPy (e.g. Beyreuther et al., 2010) using the AK135 model (Kennett et al. 1995) and find incidence angles in a range between 22.9° and 23.2°.
+As the variation between the incidence angles for the different station event combinations is very small we use for all - 345 events the median incidence angle of 23.05°.
 To calculate the vp/vs ratio, we use vp and vs of the second layer of our model ASZmod1 (Tabel 1), because in the first layer the velocities are considered to be unstable.
-After this correction the logarithm of the SH/P amplitude ratio is used as input in FOCMEC together with the P- and SH-polarities. - 370 Due to small magnitudes and therefore a low signal to noise ratio of the waveforms, or due to the lower station coverage before 2016, we obtain only a small number of polarity picks or an unbalanced distribution of polarities on the focal sphere.
-These adversities led to many uncertain fault plane solutions.
-For this reason, we combined events with similar hypocenter coordinates and polarity picks to determine a joint solution (Table 2).
-In this way we combined them to clusters with a corresponding cluster code (Table 2).
-The cluster code hints to the location of the events and increases from south to north. - 375 The cluster code C1 corresponds to clusters in the southern part of the ASZ close to Albstadt, whereas the cluster code C6 corresponds to events north of the river Neckar (Fig. 7).
-A subcode X (e.g. C1\1) subdivides clusters occurring in a specific main cluster of the ASZ or in its vicinity.
-For example, C1\1 up to C1\4 are situated in the southern part of the ASZ and are all part of the cluster C1 (Fig. 7).
-We also determined a fault plane solution for one isolated single event, which is assigned the cluster code E1 (Table 2).
+After this correction the logarithm of the SH/P amplitude ratio is used as input in FOCMEC together with the P- and SH-polarities.

-- 380 To find the appropriate solution one can allow different types of errors in FOCMEC.
+To find the appropriate solution one can allow different types of errors in FOCMEC.
 We compare the relative weighting mode and the unity weighting mode of the FOCMEC inversion for all events.
-This is done to explore if the results differ significantly what could mean that they are questionable (Snoke, 2003).
+This is done to explore if the results differ significantly

+- 350 what could mean that they are questionable (Snoke, 2003).
 In the unity weighting mode each wrong polarity in the FOCMEC solution counts as an error of one.
 In the relative weighting mode, polarity errors near a nodal plane count less than polarity errors in the middle of a quadrant.
 Thus the polarity errors are weighted with respect to their distance to the nodal planes.
-This - 385 means a wrong polarity is weighted by the calculated absolute value of the radiation factor (ranging between 0 and 1). ...XXXXXXXXXXX. (values for relative weighting)-For both wighting modes we searched for solutions which allow increasing errors by varying systematically the different possible errors.
-Those errors are uncertainties in the P- and SHpolarities and the total error of wrong SH/P amplitude ratios, as well as the error range in which they are expected to be correct.
+This means a wrong polarity is weighted by the calculated absolute value of the radiation factor (ranging between 0 and 1).
+For both wighting modes we searched for solutions which allow increasing errors by varying systematically the different possible errors. - 355 Those errorrs are uncertainties in the P- and SH-polarities and the total error of wrong SH/P amplitude ratios, as well as the error range in which they are expected to be correct.
 For example, we might consider the unity weighting mode and an event with P- and SH-polarities.
-First, we check if we achive - 390 a solution with zero errors for both.
+First, we check if we achive a solution with zero errors for both.
 If no solution is found we increase the allowed errors for the SH-polarities to one, as the SH-polarities are more unsecure than the P-polarities.
 If still no solution is found we check for a wrong P-polarity and without wrong SH-polarity.
-This procedure is done for unity weighting and relative weighting and it is stopped if a solution is found.
-Furthermore, we To checked for a dependency of the result on a single piekolarity, the next inversion runs for more errors are also determined by allowing more wrong polarity picks than necessary to get a solution and compared the resulting solutions. - 395 Non-unique or problematic cases are excluded and here we only display fault plane solutions with a good stability in both cases.
+This procedure is done for unity weighting and

+360 relative weighting and it is stopped if a solution is found.
+To check for a dependency of the result on a single polarity, the next inversion runs for more errors are also determined.